-Every year, GSS invites students to make a tax-deductible donation of their gently used caps, gowns, and hoods.
+Every year, GSS invites recent alumni to make a tax-deductible donation of their gently used caps, gowns, and hoods.
 GSS then sells the donated caps and gowns to graduating students at a discounted price.
 This money is added to the funds for the International Internship Grant that helps students participate in unpaid internships abroad.

-Donations can be mailed or dropped off at the GSS office during normal business hours.
-The Regalia Donation Form can be found in the Handshake Resource Library.
+Donations can be mailed or dropped off at the GSS office during normal business hours with this completed form.

 GSS makes Elliott School Business Cards available to graduate students and alumni.
 A box of 250 cards costs $20.
 Business card orders can be placed online through this form or in-person in GSS.
 Payments must be received before orders are sent to print.

 The career development team at Graduate Student Services (GSS)' offers information sessions and career-networking panels throughout the academic year.
 These resources span many sectors and industries within international affairs.
 In addition, career coaches are available to conduct mock (practice) interviews with students to prepare them for a broad spectrum of opportunities.

 Student, alumni, and employer panels provide Elliott School students with valuable information that can help shape their careers.
 Alumni and employers taking part in the panels share insight on their organizations and industries, with topics such as:

 This informational program helps acquaint Elliott School graduate students with organizations in their areas of interest.
 Site visits, which are for informational purposes (not for job interviews), provide students with an insider's view of career possibilities, required qualifications, and employment and internship opportunities.

 Organizations that have participated in the program include: